 If you would like to become a Member of INCE-USA, more detailed information is available here.

-INCE-USA offers Board Certification in Noise Control to Members in good standing.
-Certification is formal recognition of the highest professional capability in the practice of Noise Control Engineering.
+INCE-USA offers Board Certification in Noise Control.
+Board Certification is formal recognition of the highest professional capability in the practice of Noise Control Engineering.
 Many projects that use the services of a Noise Control Engineer require Board Certification status to assure professional competence.
-Board Certification is available to any Member meeting the specified requirements, regardless of their country of residence.
+Board Certification is available to any noise control professional meeting the specified requirements, regardless of their country of residence.

 If you would like to know more about becoming Board Certified in Noise Control, more information is available here.